Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Preliminaries

 In \cite{Sz92b}, Theorem~\ref{thm:szwarcnonneg} has been successfully applied to all ultraspherical polynomials for which property (P) is valid.
-However, for this class property (P) was fully understood much earlier due to Dougall's formula for the $g(m,n;k)$.
-Hence, it is more interesting to apply Theorem~\ref{thm:szwarcnonneg} to classes for which explicit formulas for the $g(m,n;k)$ are not available---in this paper, we will apply the criterion to the class of associated symmetric Pollaczek polynomials, which is a two-parameter generalization of the class of ultraspherical polynomials.\\
+However, for the class of ultraspherical polynomials property (P) was fully understood much earlier and in a much more explicit way due to Dougall's formula for the $g(m,n;k)$ \cite[Theorem 6.8.2]{AAR99}.
+Hence, it is more interesting to apply Theorem~\ref{thm:szwarcnonneg} to classes for which explicit formulas for the $g(m,n;k)$ are not available---like the class of associated symmetric Pollaczek polynomials studied in this paper, which is a two-parameter generalization of the ultraspherical polynomials.\\